 Children can learn bush skills, such as archery and spear-throwing.
 They’ll also be taught about nature and the many species that live in this area.
 In the evening, mum and dad (and the kids) can enjoy their own canvas bush bath, overlooking the Masai Mara.

-Best family safari for toddlers – House in the Wild
+Best family safari in Kenya for toddlers – House in the Wild

 We travelled here with our toddler and have yet to find a lodge where we all felt so relaxed.